On September 20, veteran country music star TG Sheppard released his highly-anticipated studio offering, “Midnight in Memphis.”

 It is followed by the smooth “Addicted to You,” and he tugs at the heart with “Say Hello to Heaven.”
 “I’m a Song” is soothing and heartfelt, while “I Was Losing You” is filled with raw emotions and melancholy.

 After the nostalgic title track ballad “Midnight in Memphis,” the CD closes with the mid-tempo “Sober” and with the tear-jerker “The Day Elvis Died,” which is a fitting homage to the “King of Rock and Roll.

-Overall, TG Sheppard delights on this brand new album, Midnight in Memphis.
-There is a great deal of variety on this studio effort.
+The Verdict Overall, TG Sheppard delights on this brand-new album, Midnight in Memphis.
+There is a great deal of variety in this studio effort.
 Sheppard epitomizes the best that the country genre has to offer: authenticity, moving stories, remarkable vocals, and warm lyrics.
 His rumbling voice is still as smooth as silk.
 This new collection garners an A rating.